Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/document-pojo-interoperability.markdown

         ids, QueryResultType.DOCUMENT)).getResultsArray();
 ```

-{{% info %}}
+{{% info "Info"%}}
-The original `readById` (and related methods) signatures are not suited for document types, since they require a concrete java class.
+The original `readById` (and related methods) signatures are not suited for document types, because they require a concrete Java class.
 They always return POJO(s).
 {{%/info%}}

 # Dynamic Properties

-When a type descriptor is created from a POJO class, the type descriptor builder checks if the POJO class supports [Dynamic Properties](./dynamic-properties.html) (new in 8.0.1).
+When a type descriptor is created from a POJO class, the type descriptor builder checks if the POJO class supports [Dynamic Properties](./dynamic-properties.html).
 If it doesn't, the type descriptor will also not support dynamic properties.
-If a space document will be created using the same type with a property that is not defined in the POJO and written to the space, an exception will be thrown indicating the property is not defined in the type and the type does not support dynamic properties.
+If a Space document is created using the same type with a property that is not defined in the POJO and written to the Space, an exception is thrown indicating the property is not defined in the type and the type does not support dynamic properties.

 It is possible to manually create a `SpaceTypeDescriptor` of the POJO using the `SpaceTypeDescriptorBuilder` and enable dynamic properties.
-Note, however, that in that case if client A writes a document with a dynamic property and client B reads it as a POJO, the dynamic property will be ignored, and if client B will proceed to update the entry the dynamic property will be deleted from the space.
+However, if client A writes a document with a dynamic property and client B reads it as a POJO, the dynamic property will be ignored, and if client B proceeds to update the entry the dynamic property is deleted from the Space.

 # Deep Interoperability

-If the POJO contains properties which are POJO themselves, the space will implicitly convert these properties to space documents as needed.
+If the POJO contains properties which are POJO themselves, the Space implicitly converts these properties to Space documents as needed.
 For example: